-8.1 Recommended Plan\
+8.1 Recommended Plan

-Alternative 1A was identified in the alternatives analysis as the alternative that will most effectively address the problem, can be constructed for under \$12.5 million dollars, and does not rely on a separate navigation project..
+Alternative 1A was identified in the alternatives analysis as the alternative that will most effectively address the problem, can be constructed for under \$12.5 million dollars and does not rely on a separate navigation project being conducted at the same time in order for it to be successfully constructed.
 An environmental assessment concluded that Alternative 1A will not have any significant adverse impacts to environmental, cultural, or historic resources.
 Consequently, Alternative 1A was determined to be the Recommended Plan.
-It includes the onetime construction of a 388,000 cubic yard engineered dune and berm beach along Town Neck Beach using material dredged from the nearshore at Scusset Beach, using a hydraulic dredge.
-It should be noted that although the recommended plan currently calls for all of the material to be procured from Scusset Beach, it is USACE's intention to use the Canal as a potential source of material in an effort to minimize the need to expand the currently permitted borrow area.
-At the time this report is being written, there is an increasing likelihood that O&M dredging of the Canal will align, schedule wise, with the proposed beach nourishment.
-If the Canal O&M dredging does not occur at the same time as construction of this project, a separate contract action may be necessary to place the full amount of material at Town Neck Beach due to conditions of the CZM Consistency Determination Concurrence.
-Details related to the source of material will be refined during the design phase.
+It includes the one-time construction of a 388,000 cubic yard engineered dune and berm beach along Town Neck Beach using material dredged from the nearshore at Scusset Beach, using a hydraulic dredge.
 Figures 8-1 through 8-3 depict the recommended plan and full-sized plans can be found in Appendix E.